deoxxa/dissolve/README.md

 will be executed before any existing steps that are already scheduled to run after the `tap` call.

+If you provide a `name` parameter, all actions performed in the callback will be applied to a child object that will be put into a new property named after `name`.
+Note that in the callback, even if you provide a `name` parameter, you can still pretend you were in the outer "scope" because of some prototype trickery done with the `vars` object under the hood.
+You don't need to worry about that too much, the examples should make it a bit clearer.

 Loop
 ----

-`loop(callback)`
+`loop(name, callback)`

 This method is like `tap` except that the callback is called over and over until signalled to stop.
 You do this by calling the `end` function that's provided as the first argument to your callback.
+When you call the `end` function, you can provide an optional truthy/non-truthy flag to tell Dissolve to ignore the result of the iteration of the loop where `end` was called.
+This is useful if you are dumping the

+If you provide a `name` parameter, a new array will be placed into a property named for that parameter, and after each iteration of the loop, any new values will be appended to the array as an object.
+As with the `name` stuff on `tap`, the examples will make that explanation a lot clearer.

-The same semantics for job ordering apply as for `tap`.
+The same semantics for job ordering and "scoping" apply as for `tap`.

 Basic Parsing Methods
 ---------------------